-This depends on your area.
+Do you need a building permit for a louvered roof pergola or awning?This depends on your area.
 In some areas of Florida, there are requirements on the amount of the wind that the structure must be able to withstand.
 In some areas in midwest states, there are requirements around the amount of snow that it must be able to support.
 Because the United States is a large country, the local regulations are going to vary.
 Because this is a major investment, we recommend that you contact a local awning company to inquire about restrictions.
 Even if you choose to do a DIY project, you may want to consult with them to get you through the licensing portion.

-This style is far easier to clean than the traditional retractable awning.
+How do you clean the louvered roofing?This style is far easier to clean than the traditional retractable awning.
 The first step is to use a garden hose to spray a generous amount of water over the entire surface.
 Pay special attention to the underside of the slats, as they are both the closest to the ground and least likely to be rinsed via rainwater.
 Let the structure sit for 5 minutes so that the moisture has some time to absorb.

 Next, you will want to make a bucket of cleaning liquid, and we recommend following the instructions by the specific manufacturer.
 If this is a DIY project, then you should look up the best cleaning options for the specific material you used whether that is wood or aluminum.
 From there, take a long handled brush and let is soak in the bucket for about 15 seconds so the bristles are fully covered with the soap.
 With the brush, you will want to wash each rafter individually.
 Start first by carefully rubbing the underside and then on each of the sides.
 After you finish cleaning all the rafters, you will then want to spray the entire awning with a substantial drenching from the house.
 For most areas, this is something that only needs to be done once or twice per year.

-Absolutely!
+Will a louvered roof awning keep my house cooler?Absolutely!
 This can keep your outdoor deck or patio up to 20 degrees cooler, and it can also lower your internal cooling bill by limiting the amount of sunlight that goes through the patio windows or doors.
 They have also been shown to lower the carbon footprint of the home.

-If you are considering a solar panel system, then we highly recommend choosing a different model.
+Do these work with solar energy systems?If you are considering a solar panel system, then we highly recommend choosing a different model.
 Technically, they can work by attaching them to the top of the rafters and leaving some space; however, their cooling impact will be greatly diminished as the panels will disrupt the airflow.

-Absolutely!
+Can I leave this up year round??Absolutely!
 One of the major perks is that the open roof design will allow rain and most snow to fall through.
 We do recommend clearing it off with your cleaning if any snow accumulation occurs as many times the rafters are not designed to support the additional mass from the snow.

-If your area receives a lot of precipitation, there is a silicone sealant that can be applied over the joints.
+Any methods of lowering the impact of corrosion or weather damage?If your area receives a lot of precipitation, there is a silicone sealant that can be applied over the joints.
 This will create a water tight seal to stop anything from seeping in the connections that would eventually cause damage.
 The silicone awning sealant is rather in expensive at less than $15 per quart can.

-Yes, we find them beautiful, and we considered adding a fourth type to this page.
+Any methods of lowering the impact of corrosion or weather damage?Yes, we find them beautiful, and we considered adding a fourth type to this page.
 We ultimately decided to omit them because we wanted to keep the guide more user-friendly, and we believed that topic was a tad more advanced than we wanted to cover in this post.

-With proper maintenance, it can easily last for more than a decade.
+How long should the louver roof awning last?With proper maintenance, it can easily last for more than a decade.
 Simple common sense cleaning and routine upkeep will keep it in good working order.

 ConclusionDo you have this style of patio cover?
 We would love to have some pictures and hear from you below in the comments.
 Was it built from a kit or was it a custom piece?
 Did you have it professionally installed or was it a DIY project?
 If you are a professional installer that has done a really nice install, we’d also love to hear from you.
 Nothing over promotional as we’re just looking to learn more about this type of structure so that we can write a more thorough guide for our readers.